Premstätten: Infrastructure

+Transport

+Premstätten has a station on the Köflach railway line, which runs between Graz Hauptbahnhof and Köflach.
+Multiple services of the Styria S-Bahn stop at the station.

 Safety

 In Premstätten, the Polizeiinspektion (PI) established that the district police command is under Graz-Umgebung.
 The PI is locally responsible for the municipalities of Premstätten and Dobl-Zwaring.

 Furthermore, the highway patrol inspection (API) Graz West for the A2 and A9 motorways has its headquarters in Premstätten Bäckweg, founded in 1974 as a department of the highway gendarmerie.